example42/psick/docs/tp.md

   - It's possible to easily install any (known) app locally, via a tp shell wrapper

-  - It's possible to create easily data for new apps to manage
+  - It's possible to quickly create data for new apps to manage

-  - Integration tests are free on multiple apps and os  out of the box with tp::test
+  - Integration tests comes out of the box free, for multiple apps and os, with tp::test

 ### Sample profiles based on tp